w0x7y/w0x7y/README.md

 ## What I'm Working With

-- Frontend: HTML, CSS, JavaScript, React
+- Frontend: HTML,HTMX, CSS, TailWind, JavaScript, TypeScript, React
-- Backend: Python, APIs, C#, C++
+- Backend: Python, C#, C++
-- Database: SQL, a little NoSQL
+- Database: SQL, Supabase
-- Tools: Git, VS Code, Zed, AI
+- Tools: Git, GitHub, Figma, Zed, AI

 ## What I'm Up To

 - Hitting people.
 (I should have put the "Fun Facts" section before this one)
-- Surviving the wild place called "School"
+- Living life the best way I could
-- Making software that I will actually use
+- Making software that me and others will actually use

 ## Fun Facts